Report: Corporate climate pledges are weaker than they seem

 Among the 25 companies the researchers studied, 24 relied too heavily on carbon offsets, which are rife with problems, the report said.
 That’s because carbon offsets often rely on carbon removal ventures such as reforestation projects.
 These projects suck up carbon but are not ideal solutions because forests can be razed or destroyed by wildfires, re-releasing carbon into the air.

-Most of the companies, the report said, presented vague information on the scale and potential impact of their emissions reduction measures or might have exaggerated their use of renewable energy.
+Most of the companies, the report said, presented vague information on the scale and potential impact of their emissions-reduction measures or might have exaggerated their use of renewable energy.

-The report called Amazon’s goal of net-zero carbon by 2040 unsubstantiated, saying it was unclear whether Amazon’s goal referred solely to carbon dioxide emissions or to all greenhouse gases.
+The report called Amazon’s goal of net-zero carbon by 2040 unsubstantiated.
+It said it was unclear whether Amazon’s goal referred solely to carbon dioxide emissions or to all greenhouse gases.
 The report also said it was not clear to what degree Amazon planned to reduce its own emissions, as opposed to buying carbon offset credits which rely on nature-based solutions.

 In response, Amazon said it has been transparent about its investments in nature-based solutions, and disputed that its net-zero goals are based on offsets.
-The company said it’s on a path to powering its operations with 100% renewable energy by 2025, five years ahead of its original target of 2030.
+The company said it’s on a path toward powering its operations with 100% renewable energy by 2025, five years ahead of its original target of 2030.
 It also highlighted other initiatives including deploying 100,000 electric delivery vehicles by 2030.

 As an example of a misleading goal, the report said CVS Health could potentially achieve its 2030 emissions target with little effort because it compared that target with a base year that included extraordinarily high emissions.

-But a CVS spokeswoman said that after the company’s merger with Aetna in late 2018, 2019 was the first full year of data the company could use as a baseline for the new combined entity.
+A CVS spokeswoman responded that after the company’s merger with Aetna in late 2018, 2019 was the first full year of data the company could use as a baseline for the new combined entity.

 “By 2030, we plan to reduce our environmental impact by more than 50%, including a reduction in our energy consumption and use of paper and plastic,” the company said.

-The NewClimate report said that Nestle, which was among the companies with the lowest marks, had emissions-reduction plans that covered only portions of its business and that its net-zero targets relied upon carbon offsets.
+The NewClimate report said that Nestle, among the companies with the lowest marks, had emissions-reduction plans that covered only portions of its business and that its net-zero targets relied upon carbon offsets.
 The company also provided little detail on the renewable electricity sources it was pursuing, it said.

-Nestle responded by saying that its emissions reduction targets do cover all its activities, that it’s reducing greenhouse gas emissions 50% by 2030 and that its factories and offices are switching to renewable electricity.
+Nestle responded that its emissions reduction targets do cover all its activities, that it’s reducing greenhouse gas emissions 50% by 2030 and that its factories and offices are switching to renewable electricity.

-Some outside experts suggested that the NewClimate report was too critical of carbon offsets.
+Some other outside experts suggested that the NewClimate report was too critical of carbon offsets.

 “Forest-based offsets are challenging, but they can be real and important,” said Christopher Field, director of the Stanford Woods Institute for the Environment at Stanford University.
 “A too-strong emphasis on decarbonization paths that don’t include offsets will slow overall progress and raise costs.”